-The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the actuarial valuation for June 30, 2021 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Valuation date July 1, 2019
+Valuation date December 31, 2019

 Measurement date June 30, 2020

-Experience study 2016, published September 2017
+Experience study 2018, published September 2019

 Actuarial cost method Entry age normal

 Actuarial Assumptions

 Inflation Rate 2.50%

+Long-term expected rate of return 6.90%

-Discount rate 3.50%
+Discount rate 2.21%

 Projected salary increases 3.50%

 Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in

 accordance with Moro decision; blend based on service.

 Mortality Healthy retirees and beneficiaries:

-RP-2014 Employee and Healthy Annuitant tables, White collar,

-sex-distinct for members and dependents.
+Pub-2010 Healthy Retiree, sex distinct, generational with Unisex,

+Social Security Data Scale, with job category adjustments and set-

+backs as described in the valuation.

 Active members:

-For members only, a one year setback is applied.
+Pub-2010 Employee, sex distinct, generational with Unisex, Social

+Security Data Scale, with job category adjustments and det-backs

+as described in the valuation.

 Disabled retirees:

-Not used.
+Pub-2010 Disabled Retiree, sex distinct, generational with Unisex

+Social Security Data Scale, with job category adjustments and set

+backs as described in the valuation.

 Discount Rate - Under GASB Statement No. 75, unfunded plans must use a discount rate that reflects a 20-year tax-exempt municipal bond yield or index rate.
-The discount rate in effect for the June 30, 2020 reporting date is 3.50 percent, reflecting the Bond Buyer 20-Year General Obligation Bond Index.
+The discount rate in effect for the June 30, 2020 reporting date is 2.75 percent, reflecting the Bond Buyer 20-Year General Obligation Bond Index.

-Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase 3.00 percent in the first year, 4.25 percent in the second year, 5.50 percent in the third year, and varying from 4.00 percent to 5.00 percent over the remainder of the projection period.
+Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase 5.50 percent in the first year, 6.00 percent in the second year, and varying from 4.50 percent to 5.90 percent over the remainder of the projection period.
 These trends are based in part on the 2019 Segal Health Plan Cost Trend Survey.
 Rates are trended down in subsequent years in accordance with prevalent actuarial practice, based in part of the Society of Actuaries - Getzen Long Term Healthcare Trends Resource Model, as updated October 2018.

-NOTES TO THE FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2020
+NOTES TO THE FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2021